Neill-Erasmus/lunar-lander/README.md

 The agent iteratively interacts with the environment, collects experiences, and updates the Q-network through backpropagation.
 The training process continues until the Q-network converges to an optimal set of Q-values.

 By combining neural networks, experience replay, and target networks, DQN has proven effective in learning complex strategies for a wide range of tasks, including playing video games, robotic control, and navigation in simulated environments.

+## Overview of Lunar Lander Environment

+The Lunar Lander environment is a part of the Box2D environments collection, providing a simulation of a spacecraft landing on the moon.
+Here's an overview of its key aspects:

+### Action Space:

+Discrete(4): The agent can choose from four discrete actions:
+0. Do nothing
+Fire left orientation engine
+Fire main engine
+Fire right orientation engine

+### Observation Space:

+Box([-1.5, -1.5, -5., -5., -3.1415927, -5., -0., -0.], [1.5, 1.5, 5., 5., 3.1415927, 5., 1., 1.], (8,), float32): The environment provides an observation space consisting of an 8-dimensional vector.
+This includes the coordinates of the lander in x and y, its linear velocities in x and y, its angle, its angular velocity, and two booleans representing whether each leg is in contact with the ground.

+### Description:

+The Lunar Lander environment presents a classic rocket trajectory optimization problem.
+It follows Pontryagin’s maximum principle, suggesting it's optimal to either fire the engine at full throttle or turn it off, hence the discrete actions.
+Two versions of the environment exist: discrete or continuous.
+The landing pad is fixed at coordinates (0,0), allowing for the possibility of landing outside it.
+Fuel is infinite, enabling agents to learn to fly and land effectively on their first attempt.

+### Rewards:

+Rewards are granted after each step, with the total episode reward being the sum of individual step rewards.
+Rewards increase or decrease based on the proximity to the landing pad, the speed of the lander, its tilt angle, and the contact status of its legs.
+Additional rewards or penalties are given for engine firing, landing, or crashing, with a successful landing yielding +100 points and a crash incurring a penalty of -100 points.

+### Starting State:

+The lander begins at the top center of the viewport with a random initial force applied to its center of mass.
+The Lunar Lander environment provides a challenging yet rewarding task for reinforcement learning agents to master the intricacies of spacecraft control and landing.

 ## The Architecture of the Neural Network